-- (e) the currency of a class of investments; - (f) limits for investment, whether by reference to maturity, currency, counterparty, sector, instrument or otherwise; - (g) any other matters that the Bank may consider necessary in the circumstances. - (4) The Bank may prescribe matters for the purposes of any distribution policy to be applied by a credit union in respect of investment income. - (5) In prescribing matters for the purposes of this section, the Bank shall have regard to the need to ensure that the requirements imposed by the regulations made by it are effective and proportionate having regard to the nature, scale and complexity of credit unions, or the category or categories of credit unions, to which the regulations will apply. - (6) In so far as any funds of a credit union that are surplus to its operating requirements- - (a) are not immediately required for the purposes of the credit union, - (b) are not invested in accordance with subsection (2), or - (c) are not kept in cash in the custody of officers of the credit union, - those funds shall be kept by the credit union on current account with a credit institution. - (7) Where any funds of a credit union are on current account with, or on loan to, an institution which ceases to be a credit institution, the credit union shall take all practicable steps to call in and realise the loan within the period of 3 months from the time when the institution so ceased or, if that is not possible, as soon after the end of that period as possible.
+vestment (e) the currency of a class of investments; (f) limits for investment, whether by reference to maturity, currency, counterparty, sector, instrument or otherwise; (g) any other matters that the Bank may consider necessary in the circumstances.
+Bank may prescribe matters for the purposes of any distribution policy to be d by a credit union in respect of investment income.
+5) In pre scribing matters for the purposes of this section, the Bank shall have regard to the ne effecti eed to ensure that the requirements imposed by the regulations made by it are ve and proportionate having regard to the nature, scale and complexity of unions, or the category or categories of credit unions, to which the regulations far as any funds of a credit union that are surplus to its operating ements- (a) are not immediately required for the purposes of the credit union, (b) are not invested in accordance with subsection (2), or (c) are not kept in cash in the custody of officers of the credit union, those institu funds shall be kept by the credit union on current account with a credit Ition.
+7) Where e any funds of a credit union are on current account with, or on loan to, ar

+(7) Where any funds of a credit union are on current account with, or on loan to, an institution which ceases to be a credit institution, the credit union shall take all practicable steps to call in and realise the loan within the period of 3 months from the time when the institution so ceased or, if that is not possible, as soon after the end of that period as possible.